sannykim/transformer/README.md

 ## Paper Reviews
-If you want easily comprehensible overview of the paper, Yannic Kilcher's video is great.
+If you want an easily comprehensible overview of the paper, Yannic Kilcher's video is a great starting point.
 For a more discussion-based introduction to Transformers, take a look at AISC's or Microsoft Reading Group's recording.
 Lastly, Rachel from Kaggle has a 3-part series/livestream, where she reads and tries to understand the paper, while responding to viewers' questions.

 - [AISC Transformer Overview](https://www.youtube.com/watch?time_continue=2175&v=S0KakHcj_rs)
 - [Yannic Kilcher](https://www.youtube.com/watch?v=iDulhoQ2pro)